sumiranhub/Js-hover-animation/README.md

 # Js-hover-animation
-When the cursor is hovered over the boxex, the box changes color and shows glow effect along with the change in the cursor icon!
+When the cursor is hovered over the boxes, the boxes changes color and shows glow effect along with the change in the cursor icon!